mattl1598/Project-Bookworm/writeup.md

 Google Books to generate a list of books that are currently checked out to a school so that the school can make sure they don't miss any books because they didn't know it was part of the SLS loan.

-The data coming out of the program will be the lists of books at locations aswell as reports on the loss rate and other statistics that can be calculated about the loans.
+The data coming out of the program will be the lists of books at locations as well as reports on the loss rate and other statistics that can be calculated about the loans.
 #### Data Volumes
 The main data volume is the SQLite database backend of the program.
-It contains all of the data on books and loans aswell as schools.
+It contains all of the data on books and loans as well as schools.
 The size of the database, once implemented in a production environment, will be much higher than the testing version because of the difference in quantities of books and schools which means I can't yet estimate the size of an implemented database.
 #### Database ERD